kyungjunleeme/kyungjunleeme/README.md

 Welcome to my page!
-I'm Kyungjun Lee, a Software Engineer(Python) living in Seoul, Korea.
+I'm Kyungjun Lee, a Data Engineer living in Seoul, Korea.
 </br>